HabibMrad/datacamp_projects-1/Predicting Credit Card Approvals/notebook.md

     Name: 14, dtype: int64

+    C:\Users\cuican2\anaconda3\lib\site-packages\pandas\core\generic.py:3660: SettingWithCopyWarning:
+    A value is trying to be set on a copy of a slice from a DataFrame

+    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy self._update_inplace(new_data)

 ## 5. Handling the missing values (part iii)
 <p>We have successfully taken care of the missing values present in the numeric columns.
 There are still some missing values to be imputed for columns 0, 1, 3, 4, 5, 6 and 13.
 All of these columns contain non-numeric data and this why the mean imputation strategy would not work here.
 This needs a different treatment. </p>
 <p>We are going to impute these missing values with the most frequent values as present in the respective columns.
 This is <a href="https://www.datacamp.com/community/tutorials/categorical-data">good practice</a> when it comes to imputing missing values for categorical data in general.</p>